AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ![OculusControllersVRDUSEDITGrab](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/e072ec02-54a2-40d8-addd-373e994eb62f)

-Grab the orange cube of the drum you want to move with your right hand and pull the (Right grip trigger) to set the new location.
+Grab the orange cube of the drum you want to move with your right hand and squeeze and hold the (Right grip trigger), now move your desired location.
+Once you are happy with the location unsqueeze the (Right grip trigger).

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/2b6e5d71-21f1-4c0a-b0de-7ded707a28eb)

 Wait for the orange cube to resize and lock the drum into place.
 The drum is now locked in place.
-Tap (Left primary button) to exit EDIT MODE.
+Tap (EDIT MODE / Left primary button) to exit EDIT MODE.

 ░░░░░**Change an Instrument**░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░